 Last Updated on

 WHY GO: Saratoga Springs NY is the country’s very first spa town.
-Health seekers have been coming here to “take the waters” since the mid 1800’s, and thoroughbred horseracing soon followed.
-The Saratoga racetrack, mentioned in Carly Simon’s song, You’re So Vain, is so distinctive, it served as a film set for The Horse Whisperer and Seabiscuit among many other movies.
+Health seekers have been coming here to “take the waters” since the mid 1800’s.
+Thoroughbred horse racing soon followed.
+The Saratoga race course, mentioned in Carly Simon’s song, You’re So Vain, is so distinctive, it served as a film set for The Horse Whisperer and Seabiscuit among many other movies.

 Things to Do in Saratoga Springs NY

-VISIT: National Museum of Dance and Hall of Fame.
-Even if “dance” is not your thing, you’ll be entranced by this dynamic museum that celebrates the art of movement in all of its forms.
-The Museum opened in 1986 in the 1918 Washington Bath House, and showcases fantastic multi-media exhibits featuring household names – Gene Kelly, Tommy Tune, Bob Fossee, Jerome Robbins, Fred Astair, Martha Graham, Michael Jackson, and even John Travolta – hoofing it up on stage and in movies.
+Even if “dance” is not your thing, visit the dynamic museum that celebrates the art of movement in all of its forms.
+You might just be entranced.
+The Dance HOF opened in 1986 in the 1918 Washington Bath House, and features fantastic multi-media exhibits.
+Watch household names – Gene Kelly, Tommy Tune, Bob Fossee, Jerome Robbins, Fred Astair, Martha Graham, Michael Jackson, and even John Travolta – hoofing it up on stage and in movies.